- Brand name

 Keep all of your doctor's appointments so that your progress can be checked.

 Tell your doctor if your pain is getting worse.
-Always discuss any problems or difficulties you have while you are having this medicine with your doctor.
+Also discuss any problems or difficulties you have while you are having this medicine with your doctor.

 Tolerance to hydromorphone may develop which means that the effect of the medicine may decrease.
 If this happens, your doctor may review the dose so that you get adequate pain relief.